EXPLAINER: What Bills-Bengals cancellation does to playoffs

 WHAT ARE THE RULES CHANGES?

-Instead of canceling the game and awarding playoff seeding by winning percentage, the NFL and its competition committee approved several changes that will be presented to club owners for a vote Friday.
+Instead of canceling the game and awarding playoff seeding by winning percentage, the NFL implemented several changes.

 Those circumstances involve Buffalo or Cincinnati qualifying for the game as a road team.
 If Buffalo and Kansas City both win or tie this weekend, a Bills-Chiefs AFC title game would be at a neutral site.